 Avoiding the Probate Court Process

 The overwhelming thought about probate court is that if you can avoid it, you should.
+If you do not have estate planning documents, your assets get divided according to the laws of the state that you live in.
+This means that state law will dictate who gets what of your assets and how much they get, through the probate court process.
 If you leave your estate assets to your loved ones using a will, you will not avoid probate and everything you own will pass through probate court.
 The process can be expensive, time-consuming and it will be open to the public.
 The probate court is in control of the process until the estate has been settled and distributed.
 During this process, it is not unusual for the probate courts to freeze assets for weeks or even months while trying to determine the proper disposition of the estate, making it difficult for your family to pay for living expenses.
 If you are married and have children, you want to make certain that your surviving family has immediate access to cash to pay for living expenses while your estate is being settled.
 With proper planning, your assets can pass on to your loved ones without undergoing probate, in a manner that is quick, private, and inexpensive in the long-run.
 One of the ways to avoid probate court is with the use of a revocable living trust.

 It is important that your estate plan address issues regarding the upbringing of your children.
 If your children are young, you may want to consider implementing a plan that will allow your surviving spouse to devote more attention to your children, without the burden of work obligations.
 You may also want to ensure that your spouse has the proper resources available to in order to help the care of your minor children.
 Important estate planning discussions with your attorney should involve matters involving nominating a guardian to watch over your minor children in a situation where both you and your spouse pass away leaving minor children.
 You should also have discussions choosing a trustee or personal representative to carry out your estate planning objectives in order to make sure that your estate assets get disposed of properly and in accordance with your wishes.

-Another important item of discussion that involves your beneficiaries, including adult beneficiaries should involve whether you would your estate assets to be distributed to your beneficiaries outright (i.e. after estate expenses have been paid for on your behalf), at certain ages (i.e. one-third to be given at age 25, and the remaining two-thirds to be given at age 35), or to stay in a lifetime trust to help avoid your beneficiaries' creditors and to be distributed to your beneficiaries for their health, education, maintenance, or support.
-Most clients prefer the lifetime trust method of distribution.
+Another important item of discussion that involves your beneficiaries, including adult beneficiaries should involve whether you would your estate assets to be distributed to your beneficiaries outright (i.e. after estate administration expenses have been paid for on your behalf), at certain ages (i.e. one-third to be given at age 25, and the remaining two-thirds to be given at age 35), to stay in a lifetime trust to help avoid your beneficiaries' creditors and to be distributed to your beneficiaries for their health, education, maintenance, or support, or any way that you prefer (with the advice of your attorney).
+Most clients prefer the lifetime trust method of distribution for extra creditor protection.

 Estate Taxes and Proper Planning